Most Expensive Charlotte Neighborhoods

 Also of interest is that Charlotte has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Charlotte citizens is very high relative to the national average among all cities (21.84%): 39.85% of adults in Charlotte have a bachelor's degree or even advanced degree.
+The population of Charlotte is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.85% of adults in Charlotte have a bachelor's degree or even advanced degree.

 The per capita income in Charlotte in 2010 was $31,556, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $126,224 for a family of four.
 However, Charlotte contains both very wealthy and poor people as well.